Robust adaptive variable selection in ultra-high dimensional linear regression models: Abstract

 \section{Abstract}

-We consider the problem of simultaneous variable selection and estimation of the corresponding regression coefficients in an ultra-high dimensional linear regression models, an extremely important problem in the recent era.
-The adaptive penalty functions are used in this regard to achieve the oracle variable selection property along with easier computational burden.
-However, the usual adaptive procedures (e.g., adaptive LASSO) based on the squared error loss function is extremely non-robust in the presence of data contamination which are quite common with large-scale data (e.g., noisy gene expression data, spectra and spectral data).
-In this paper, we present a regularization procedure for the ultra-high dimensional data using a robust loss function based on the popular density power divergence (DPD) measure along with the adaptive LASSO penalty.
-We theoretically study the robustness and the large-sample properties of the proposed adaptive robust estimators for a general class of error distributions; in particular, we show that the proposed adaptive DPD-LASSO estimator is highly robust, satisfies the oracle variable selection property, and the corresponding estimators of the regression coefficients are consistent and asymptotically normal under easily verifiable set of assumptions.
-Numerical illustrations are provided for the mostly used normal error density.
+We consider the problem of simultaneous variable selection and parameter estimation in an ultra-high dimensional linear regression model.
+The adaptive penalty functions are used in this regard to achieve the oracle variable selection property with simpler assumptions and lesser computational burden.
+Noting the non-robust nature of the usual adaptive procedures (e.g., adaptive LASSO) based on the squared error loss function against data contamination, quite frequent with modern large-scale data sets (e.g., noisy gene expression data, spectra and spectral data), in this paper, we present a new adaptive regularization procedure using a robust loss function based on the density power divergence (DPD) measure under a general class of error distributions.
+We theoretically prove that the proposed adaptive DPD-LASSO estimator of the regression coefficients is highly robust, consistent, asymptotically normal and leads to robust oracle-consistent variable selection under easily verifiable assumptions.
+Numerical illustrations are provided for the mostly used normal and heavy-tailed error densities.
 Finally, the proposal is applied to analyze an interesting spectral dataset, in the field of chemometrics, regarding the electron-probe X-ray microanalysis (EPXMA) of archaeological glass vessels from the 16th and 17th centuries.